Snohomish County hillside giving way five years after warning

 Dascher-Watkins hopes he's right.
 For now, she is left waiting and wondering what the hillside will do and how worried she should be with several more months remaining of another wet Northwest winter.

-"It would be devastating to have to leave because it's unsafe to live here," she says.
+"It would be devastating to have to leave because it's unsafe to live here," she said.
 "But if that's what it takes to keep my family safe, that's what we'll do."